Lobesitdoll/mdncomp/wiki/Options.md

 --update
 --------
-Update data from remote location if any new data or data patches are available.
+Update data from remote location if any new data is available.

-The update mechanism will first try to find a patch file for your current data and the newest and download that.
-If none is found the full compressed dataset is download instead.

-Currently, the data is downloaded and stored inside the mdncomp installation directory in a sub-folder "data".
-This may change in the future.
+The data is downloaded and stored inside the mdncomp installation directory in a sub-folder "data".

 The update mechanism has built-in redundancy.
 If the main server is down a second backup server will be used instead.
 The data is synchronized between the